Educating Remotely – the Klorofeel Way

 Focus on individual’s interest led us to engagement on many topics – from dance, song and drawing to puzzles and Tangram.
 Some children are interested in pets and some others in history, space, science experiments.
 We continue to explore this and have discussed a variety of topics.
 We discussed Terracota Army and Innuit, Tutankhamen, Padmanabha Swamy temple, and more.
 And students made their own puzzles too!

 In parallel, we send puzzles for the students to solve.
 We found students are faster in responding to puzzles than to assignments.
 Not a surprise – but an interesting pointer.
 Why can we not engage more through puzzles?

 The nature of the interactions ensured we did not follow the same path with all children.
 We took routes children were comfortable with.
 This meant different children are absorbing differently, at different pace.
 Our job is to ensure the proposed syllabus for the year is covered in a seamless manner.
 It provides a different challenge, and it means our approach will keep changing as we progress.
 Of course, this challenges our plans and our teachers.
-But isn’t education meant to cater to the children and their motivation to learn rather than the convenience of the school and the teacher?
+But we moved ahead with our belief that education is meant to cater to the children and their motivation to learn rather than the convenience of the school and the teacher.

 Some parents had a concern.
 The children seem to be enjoying the method of engagement but what about the syllabus?
 And we had to share:

 - Whether our children create a water dictionary, or conduct water audit at home, or identify the towns while tracing the course of a river in the atlas, or find out stories and songs on river, or draw a family tree, or discover more about their family members, or list and classify the activities in a kitchen, each such assignment is an integral part of the syllabus from Environmental Studies, English, Hindi or Mathematics, taught in an integrated manner.